Heisenberg homology on surface configurations: A non-commutative local system on configuration spaces of surfaces

-In the case $n\geq 3$, this quotient map has previously been considered in the articles \cite{B_al2008,B_al2011,BGG2017}, which also consider the more general setting where $\Sigma$ is closed or has several boundary components.
-The alternative approach in those articles allows one to identify the kernel of $\phi$ as a characteristic subgroup.
-We include below a description of the kernel valid for $n\geq 2$.
+In the case $n\geq 3$, this quotient of the surface braid group has previously been considered in \cite{B_al2008,B_al2011,BGG2017}, which also consider the more general setting where $\Sigma$ is closed or has several boundary components.
+The alternative approach in these articles allows one to identify the kernel of $\phi$ as a characteristic subgroup.
+We include below a description of the kernel valid for all $n\geq 2$.

-\begin{proposition} \textup{a)} For $n\geq 2$, the kernel of $\phi$ is the normal subgroup generated by the commutators $[\sigma_1,x]$ for $x\in \mathbb{B}_{n}(\Sigma_{g,1})$.\\ \textup{b)} For $n\geq 3$, the kernel of $\phi$ is the subgroup of $3$-commutators $\Gamma_3(\mathbb{B}_{n}(\Sigma_{g,1}))$. \end{proposition}
+\begin{proposition} \textup{(a)} For $n\geq 2$, the kernel of $\phi$ is the normal subgroup generated by the commutators $[\sigma_1,x]$ for $x\in \mathbb{B}_{n}(\Sigma)$.\\ \textup{(b)} For $n\geq 3$, the kernel of $\phi$ is the subgroup of $3$-commutators $\Gamma_3(\mathbb{B}_{n}(\Sigma))$. \end{proposition}